st-tech/zozo-shift15m/DATASHEET.md

 ##### ```Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctorpatient confidentiality, data that includes the content of individuals non-public communications)?
 If so, please provide a description.```

+No.

 ##### ```Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?
 If so, please describe why.```

 No.

 ##### ```Does the dataset relate to people?
 If not, you may skip the remaining questions in this section.```

+Yes.
+Each instance is a combination of outfits created by an individual and preferred by that individual.

 ##### ```Does the dataset identify any subpopulations (e.g., by age, gender)?
 If so, please describe how these subpopulations are identified and provide a description of their respective distributions within the dataset.```